hmoragrega/cockroachdb-test/README.md

 It then `SELECT`s the balance to check whether it is below zero.
 If it is below zero it rollbacks the transaction, if it is not below zero it commits the Database transaction.

-We expect only one Database transaction to succeed out of the 2000, meaning the remaining balance at the end of the program should be 5.00€.
+We expect only one Database transaction to succeed out of the 2000, which means that the remaining balance at the end of the program should be 5.00€.

 # Run the example